ang-zeyu/infisearch/docs/src/future_plans.md

 ## Exposing `morsels_indexer` Package API

 The plan is for the morsels_indexer package to also formalise its API.
-This is still a WIP at this point, and I'm not exactly sure if there would even be a demand for this given the very specific nature of this tool -- raise an issue if so!
+This is still a WIP at this point, and I'm not exactly sure if there would even be a demand for this given the very specific use cases of this tool -- raise an issue if so!

 ## Dynamic Linking for Language Modules